-Tells about the stages of drug coverage, including the Deductible Stage, Initial Coverage Stage, Coverage Gap Stage and Catastrophic Coverage Stage, and how these stages affect what you pay for your drugs.
-Explains the cost sharing tiers for your Part D drugs, and along with the benefit chart located at the front of this booklet, tells you what you must pay as your share of the cost for a drug in each cost sharing tier.
-This list of chapters and page numbers is your starting point.
-For more help in finding information you need, go to the first page of a chapter.
-You will find a detailed list of topics at the beginning of each chapter.
+Explains the stages of drug coverage, including the Deductible Stage, Initial Coverage Stage, Coverage Gap Stage and Catastrophic Coverage Stage, and how these stages affect what you pay for your drugs.
+Explains the cost sharing tiers for your Part D drugs, and along with the benefits chart located at the front of this booklet, explains what you must pay as your share of the cost for a drug in each cost sharing tier.